Foundation

 The Tomisich Foundation was incorporated as a charity in 2021 as a philanthropic vehicle for the Tomisich family to give back and create an enduring legacy.

-The Foundation has three areas of focus – youth and STEM education, families living in abuse, and the preservation of history with a view of being active givers in areas where gaps exist but can also be solved.
+The Foundation has two primary areas of focus – education and the preservation of history with a view of positive, active involvement in areas where gaps exist but can also be solved.

 First projects: